 Intensive Outpatient Treatment

-This type of treatment usually offers several three-hour group sessions during the week that focus primarily on the mind, body, and spirit.
+Intensive Outpatient Treatment usually offers several three-hour group sessions during the week that focus primarily on the mind, body, and spirit.
 Outpatient treatment most often takes place in the evenings in order to not disrupt the individual’s family or work life.

 Dual Diagnosis Support

-This program offers treatment that combines with other mental health problems.
+Dual Diagnosis program offers treatment that combines with other mental health problems.
 Many people who suffer from substance abuse dependency also suffer from other disorders, such as depression or anxiety.
 Dual diagnosis support helps to identify pre-existing mental health issues or those caused by drugs and/or alcohol.

 Failing to address other mental health problems puts a person at risk of relapsing.
 Dual diagnosis can also direct a person toward the right aftercare program that will fit more specific needs.